Soul Sleep -

 The only way the smoke could literally rise for the ages of the ages is if these people who took the mark of the beast were to suffer physically throughout the millennium and the New Jerusalem age.
 Conscious Deathers would say that this confirms their suspicion that the lake of fire (which also lasts for the ages of the ages) means conscious suffering for those thrown there.
 The only problem is that the lake of fire “is the second death”.
 So in order to claim that Revelation 14:9-11 matches up with Revelation 20:14-15 (the lake of fire, the second death) rather than with Revelation 16:1-21 (physical torments due to God’s wrath that last only for a short time), you must discard what the prophet David and King Solomon said about death (that death is unconscious).

 The bottom line is, Revelation 14:9-11 either matches up with the short-lived physical torments of 7 Bowls of God’s wrath (Rev. 16:1-21) or it matches up with the "conscious death and eternal punishment" interpretation of the lake of fire as a place of non-physical nebulous spirit suffering (Rev. 20:14-15).
-For us Soul Sleepers, the #1 tie-breaker is the level of detail in which Rev. 14:9-11 matches Rev. 16:1-21, and the #2 tie-breaker is that we are not willing to throw David’s and Solomon’s plain statements about death that are corroborated perfectly by the rest of Scripture, out the window just because we would rather match up Rev. 14:9-11 with the lake of fire instead of the 7 Bowls of God’s wrath.
+For us Soul Sleepers, the #1 tie-breaker is the level of detail in which Rev. 14:9-11 matches Rev. 16:1-21 (and the fact that they are really part of one long passage in Revelation), and the #2 tie-breaker is that we are not willing to throw David’s and Solomon’s plain statements about death that are corroborated perfectly by the rest of Scripture, out the window just because we would rather match up Rev. 14:9-11 with the lake of fire instead of the 7 Bowls of God’s wrath.
 We are not willing to discard David and Solomon when there is a perfectly logical explanation (matching up Rev. 14:9-11 with the 7 Bowls of wrath in Rev. 16) that corroborates David and Solomon instead of contradicting them.

 The Bible talks about prayers being made for the dead (1 Cor.
 15:29).